ElliottEducation/ElliottEducation/README.md

 ## **Empowering Learning, Inspiring Growth**

-Elliott Education is dedicated to providing high-quality mathematics and physical science tutoring and exam preparation for high school and university students in Australia and New Zealand.
+Based in Sydney Australia, **Elliott Education** is dedicated to providing high-quality mathematics and physical science tutoring and exam preparation for high school and university students in Australia and New Zealand.
 We also offer technical guidance, including Notion and LaTeX templates, along with tutorials.
 Our mission is to empower students with professional and practical learning tools to achieve their academic goals.

+Elliott Education also offers commonly used **Notion** and **LaTeX templates**, including academic and note-taking templates.

+Under Elliott Education, the **Arlo Observatory** provides private and group remote astrophotography services and sidewalk astronomy events (in-person Star Parties) across Australia and the Oceania region.
 ---

 ## **Our Mission**
-To inspire potential and expand horizons through personalized tutoring, professional resources, and community activities.
+To inspire potential and expand horizons through personalised tutoring, professional resources, and community activities.

 ---
-# Elliott Education

-**Elliott Education** is based in Sydney, Australia, and operates the **"Mr. Cao's Math and Physics Tutoring Classes"**, dedicated to providing tutoring and exam preparation services for middle and high school students as well as university students in the Sydney area for mathematics and physics courses.

-Elliott Education also offers commonly used **Notion** and **LaTeX templates**, including academic and note-taking templates.

-Under Elliott Education, the **Arlo Observatory** provides private and group remote astrophotography services as well as sidewalk astronomy events (in-person stargazing parties) across Australia and the Oceania region.

----

-## About the Founder, Elliott
+## About Elliott

 **Elliott Cao** (also known as *Et Carinae*) identifies with the southern hemisphere's Carina constellation, reflecting his location under the sparkling southern skies.